mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### How many rack units?

-Racks have capacity measured in rack units (RUs).
-A rack unit is 1.75".
+Racks have capacity measured in rack units (RUs, usually shortened to just Us).
+1 rack unit is 1.75".
+You'll typically see racks sized as a number followed by a U, so an 8U rack would have 8 rack units or 8 x 1.75" = 14" of height for components.

 TODO: Photo of 1U

 Most network switches are 1U, battery backups are usually 2U, servers are typically 2U.

-You don't want to buy too short a rack and run out of room for your components, but you also don't want a rack that's too tall and takes up a lot of space for no reason.
+You don't want to buy too short a rack and run out of room for your components, but you also don't want an enormous rack that occupies more vertical space than you'd ever use.

 As you pick components, add up how many rack units they'll take up.
 Leave some extra buffer based on how much you might want to expand your rack in the next few years.